 Tahoe: This is the Dutch-Indonesian word for tofu and is often served fried or sauteed with a spiced sauce.

 Tempeh: Made from fermented soybeans bound into cake form, tempeh is a vegetarian product originally from Indonesia.
 It is delicious when marinated, then fried or sauteed and is often served with spiced sauces.
-Another favorite of ours!
+Another favorite of mine!